mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 > while `pacman -Sp <pgknames>` prints a list of download URLs for the packages
 > and their dependencies.
 So before running the command shown below, you’ll
 > first need to issue it with `-Sp` instead of `-S` to produce a URL list.
-> Download these URLs on your online machine and copy the downloaded files to
+> Download these URLs on your online machine and copy and install the
-> the package cache directory of your offline machine just as you did with the
+> downloaded files to the your offline machine just as you did in the previous
-> system upgrade.
+> step, substituting `packages2` for `packages1` in both commands.

 Install the packages and their dependencies:

-	$ pacman -S tar git nano vim autoconf automake-wrapper autogen \
+	$ pacman -S tar git vim autoconf automake-wrapper autogen \
 		mingw64/mingw-w64-x86_64-libtool \
 		mingw64/mingw-w64-x86_64-pcre \
 		mingw64/mingw-w64-x86_64-make \